Convex Equipartitions inspired by the little cubes operad

-for each $1 \le i \le n_k$, where the (order) ideals are mapped in the canonical way preserving the order of the indices on each level. \item The second one applies the automorphism $\phi_i$ to the (order) ideal $\langle \pi_i^1 \rangle$ using the unique isomorphism $\langle \pi_i^1 \rangle \cong P_{k-1}(n_1, \dots ,n_{k-1})$ which preserves the order of the indices, for each $1 \le i \le n_k$. \end{compactenum} Defined in this way, the map \eqref{eq: inductive iso for aut} is a bijection, since each element of $\aut_k(n_1, \dots ,n_k)$ is uniquely determined by the permutation of its level-one elements and the automorphism of their respective principle (order) ideals.
-For an illustration of the isomorphism \eqref{eq: inductive iso for aut} see Figure \ref{fig 04}. \end{proof}
+for each $1 \le i \le n_k$, where the (order) ideals are mapped in the canonical way preserving the order of the indices on each level. \item The second one applies the automorphism $\phi_i$ to the (order) ideal $\langle \pi_i^1 \rangle$ via the unique isomorphism $\langle \pi_i^1 \rangle \cong P_{k-1}(n_1, \dots ,n_{k-1})$ which preserves the order of the indices, for each $1 \le i \le n_k$. \end{compactenum} The map \eqref{eq: inductive iso for aut} is a bijection, since each element of $\aut_k(n_1, \dots ,n_k)$ is charaterised by the permutation of its level-one elements and the automorphism of their respective principle (order) ideals.
+An illustration of the isomorphism \eqref{eq: inductive iso for aut} is presented Figure \ref{fig 04}. \end{proof}

 \begin{definition} Assume that a group $G$ acts on the set $X$ and that the symmetric group $\sym_{n}$ acts on the set $Y$.
 Let $G^{\times n} \rtimes \sym_n$ be the semi-direct product, where $\sym_n$ acts on the product $G^{\times n}$ by permuting the coordinates.
 The induced action of $G^{\times n} \rtimes \sym_n$ on the set $X^{\times n} \times Y$, given by